 We want to add another point for G and this is: Gay weddings in Bali are forbidden.
 Sad but true this is the way it is in Bali due to the fact it’s part of a Muslim country.
 You can’t even have symbolic ceremonies.
 Forget about it!

-H: Hotels can offer great wedding locations especially in areas like Nusa Dua, Canggu or Uluwatu.
-We do however recommend that you DO NOT go through a hotel for the wedding as their approach to weddings is far too ‘cookie cutter’ and impersonal.
-They often want you to use all their facilities, accommodation, food and beverage, celebrants, entertainment which might not suit you.
+H: Hotels can offer great wedding locations, especially in areas like Nusa Dua, Canggu or Uluwatu.
+We do, however, recommend that you DO NOT go through a hotel for the wedding as their approach to weddings is far too ‘cookie cutter’ and impersonal.
+They often want you to use all their facilities, accommodation, food and beverage, celebrants, and entertainment which might not suit you.
 Again, it’s best to use the hotel ONLY for their location and the ceremony and take the party and accommodation elsewhere.
 You might be thinking that of course we are going to say this because we are wedding planners but the truth is that hotels perform so many wedding that they offer zero difference or customisation.
-If your happy to have a ‘same as’ style wedding then a hotel may be a good option.
-But, remember any variation will cost you a lot of money to change.
+If you are happy to have a ‘same as’ style wedding then a hotel may be a good option.
+But, remember, any variation will cost you a lot of money to change.
 Hotels are very strict in this regard.